 \subsection{Outline}

-In \cref{bg}, we review the currents and normal-cycles representation of shape within the framework of exterior algebra, differential forms and rectifiable sets.
-In \cref{mainsec}, we build upon the work of \cite{NCpaper} on normal cycles to derive an explicit Dirac delta form of the normal-cycle of a triangulated surface, so that one is in a position to apply the randomized compression algorithm of \cite{SparseNystromCurrVar}.
-In \cref{mainsec}, we discuss the how one may compress the aforementioned Dirac delta functional form of normal-cycles and application to nonlinear registration in the LDDMM setting.
-Finally, in \cref{numexp} we demonstrate the strengths and weaknesses of the proposed compression algorithm on large-scale shape data from modern geometry processing datasets.
+In \cref{bg}, we review the currents and normal cycles representations of shape within the framework of exterior algebra, differential forms and rectifiable sets.
+In \cref{mainsec}, we describe how, in the constant normal kernel setting, one may derive an explicit Dirac delta decomposition of the embedded normal cycle of a triangulated surface, and how one may apply the randomised compression algorithm of \cite{SparseNystromCurrVar}.
+Finally, in \cref{numexp}, we demonstrate the strengths and weaknesses of the proposed compression algorithm on large-scale shape data from modern geometry processing datasets.